GiuseppeSoriano/WeFood/Documentation/Documentation.md

 ### 6.1.4.
 Delete
 Deletion operations are:

-1. `Delete User`: Users have the option to delete their own profiles, bearing in mind that all *non-personal information* will be retained for statistical purposes and to preserve the social network's current state attributed to that user.
-Although the user's profile becomes invisible, their posts will be preserved, allowing other users to still access the recipes uploaded by him/her in their feed.
+1. `Delete User`: Users have the option to delete their own profiles, bearing in mind that all *non-personal information* will be retained for statistical purposes.
 Once a profile is deleted, re-registration using the previous username is not permitted;
 2. `Delete Post`;
 3. `Delete Post from User`;
 4. `Delete Comment`;